Jordan Elliott

-Jordan Elliott (born November 23, 1997) is an American football defensive tackle for the Cleveland Browns of the National Football League (NFL).
-He played college football at Missouri and was drafted by the Browns in the third round of the 2020 NFL Draft.
+Jordan Elliott (born November 23, 1997) is an American professional football defensive tackle for the San Francisco 49ers of the National Football League (NFL).
+He played college football for the Texas Longhorns and Missouri Tigers and was selected by the Cleveland Browns in the third round of the 2020 NFL draft.

-Early years
+Early life

 Elliott attended Westside High School in Houston, Texas.
 He played in the 2016 U.S. Army All-American Bowl.
 He committed to the University of Texas at Austin to play college football.

 College career

 Elliott attended Texas for one season.
 He played in six games and recorded eight tackles.
 Prior to the 2017 season, he transferred to the University of Missouri.
 After sitting out 2017 due to transfer rules, Elliott played the next two years, recording 68 tackles and 5.5 sacks.
-After the 2019 season, he entered the 2020 NFL Draft.
+After the 2019 season, he entered the 2020 NFL draft.

 Professional career

+Cleveland Browns

-Elliott was drafted by the Cleveland Browns in the third round with the 88th overall pick of the 2020 NFL Draft.
+Elliott was selected by the Cleveland Browns in the third round with the 88th overall pick of the 2020 NFL draft.
 He signed his rookie contract with the Browns on July 2, 2020.
+After two years in a rotational role, he was a full-time starter in 2022 and 2023.